Carlosrincong/AWS-Solutions-Architect-Associate/EC2 Instance store and EBS/README.md

 - Data that is replicated across a fleet of instances, such as a load-balanced pool of web servers

 # Amazon EBS
-Amazon Elastic Block Store is block-level storage that you can attach to an Amazon EC2 instance like an external drive. it is automatically replicated in its Availability Zone to prevent data loss from single points of failure Amazon EBS provides the ability to create backups of any EBS volume.
+Amazon Elastic Block Store is block-level storage that you can attach to an Amazon EC2 instance like an external drive (not a physical drive). it is automatically replicated in its Availability Zone to prevent data loss from single points of failure EBS Volume is a zonal resource, so you can not attach the volume to an instance in another zone. to do that, you need an snapshot of the EBS Volume and create the EBS Volume based on that snapshot.
+Amazon EBS provides the ability to create backups of any EBS volume.
 EBS snapshots are incremental backups that only save the blocks on the volume that have changed after your most recent snapshot.
 Snapshots are stored redundantly in multiple Availability Zones using Amazon S3.
 Snapshot is a good way to take point-in-time backups of your data.